Gen Ed Course Details & Category Criteria

 Perspectives on Women and Gender

-EP.17.74 mandates that material drawn from the scholarship in the various fields of inquiry on the significance of women and gender be made an integral part of a substantial number of General Education courses.
+Material drawn from the scholarship in the various fields of inquiry on the significance of women and gender should be made an integral part of a substantial number of General Education courses.

 Please explain how the course meets the perspectives on women and gender requirement.
 See the General Education Board’s current interpretation for more information on how this requirement can be met.